-Creatine is an important acid in the body when it comes to gaining muscle mass and performing better as a high intensity athlete.
+Creatine is an important acid in the body when it comes to gaining muscle mass and performing better as a high intensity vegan athlete (or any athlete in general).

 Dietary creatine comes entirely from animal products.